TZer0/tzer0.github.io/amongus.md

 - Careful causing crises if you're a dead impostor.
 Maybe mess with doors to cause suspicion, but keep it to that.
 You don't know what your fellow impostor is planning.
 - If you somehow are left at 6 (with two of you alive), find one person each and time the kills with the kill cooldown reset.
 - If your fellow impostor is being voted off, defending them becomes rather risky as it might out you as well.
+- Kill cooldown won't go down if you're doing any action that prevents movement (fixing lights, reactor, cams, vitals, admin table) or in a vent.

 ### Advanced
 - You generally want to kill people who are confirmed innocent.
 The more people suspicion can fall on during a meeting, the better for you.
 - Learn the common tasks (and fake them) [here](https://www.youtube.com/watch?v=Sdaoa8BAmV0).
 If one person has them, everyone has the same task.
+Check your fake task list for what common tasks are active.
 - You probably want to have keyboard+mouse controls enabled.
+- Don't stand on a crewmate if your fellow impostor is doing so unless you're ready to execute a double kill (when there's two crewmates present)

 ## Both impostors and crewmates